ldhalstrom/mae275_UAScontrols/README.md

 This course offers an introductory study of UAS.
 Our primary focus is on the challenges that are inherent in guiding and controlling limited-payload small and miniature aircraft systems (with quad-rotor mini-rotorcraft as the main system of interest).

 ### Repo Organization
-* ClassNotes
+* lectures
-    * Scans of lecture notes for the course
+    * Lecture slides for the course
-    * Contains first day presentation, which acts as course syllabus
 * hwX
     * Directories for each homework
     * Contains code and writeup
     * Contains scaned corrected versions of student submissions
-    * See below for details
+    * See below for details on each assignment
 * project
     * Literature review
     * Term project proposal